 If you’ve ever wanted chicken pot pie but didn’t want to deal with making a crust… this is for you.
-I love traditional pot pie before, and while it’s amazing, it’s also a bit of a project.
-Rolling dough, getting it just right, hoping it bakes through properly… it can be a lot when all you really want is something warm and filling at the end of the day (which is how I feel most of the time, let’s be honest).
+I love traditional pot pie before, but it’s a project.
+Rolling dough, getting it just right, hoping it bakes through properly… it can be a lot when all you really want is something warm and filling.

 What is a No Crust Chicken Pot Pie?